jessegmeyerlab/proteomics-tutorial/manuscript.md

 [paragraph about what proteomics can do]
 A wide range of questions are addressable with proteomics experiments, which translates to a wide range of variations of proteomics workflows.
 Sometimes identifying what proteins are present is desired, and sometimes the quantities of as many proteins as possible are desired.

+## Protein Extraction {.page_break_before}

+Discussion of methods for protein extraction and solubilizaition.

+1. Choice of Lysis buffer
+* Urea can cause chemical modifications
+2. chemicals to avoid
+3. removal of contaminations, Protein Precipitation
+4. protein alkylation
+* choices of reduction and alkylation reagents, TCEP/DTT/2BME, Chloroacetamide/iodoacetamide, n-ethyl maleimide